Section 124A of the Indian Penal Code

 The section kept drawing criticism in independent India as well for being a hindrance to free speech.
 Sedition was made a cognisable offence for the first time in history in India, during the tenure of PM Indira Gandhi in 1973, that is, arrest without a police warrant was now permissible.
 In 1962 the Supreme Court of India interpreted the section to apply only if there is, say, "incitement to violence" or "overthrowing a democratically elected government through violent means".

 As of 11 May 2022, This law has been put on temporary hold by Supreme Court of India citing re-examination.
 In December 2023, Home Minister Amit Shah introduces the criminal law into the parliament and said sedition has been turned into treason.
-As per the proposed laws, the criticising government is fully permissible.
-Any activity will be considered treason only if it is intended against the integrity, sovereignty, and unity of the nation.
+As per the proposed laws, he stated that criticism of the government is fully permissible, and any activity will be considered treason only if it is intended against the integrity, sovereignty, and unity of the nation.